xperiments/p1touch/README.md

 #### LCD

-- **Change Backlight**: Adjust the screen backlight.
+- **Change Backlight**: In the "Change Backlight" settings, you can adjust the screen backlight to your preferred brightness level.
-- **Set Screen Sleep Time**: Configure the screen's sleep time (set to 0 to disable).
+- **Set Screen Sleep Time**: Set Screen Sleep Time: Adjusts the screen's inactivity timer.
+When the screen is idle for the specified time (in minutes), it enters sleep mode to save power.
+Set to 0 to keep the screen always active.
+During an active print job, the screen stays on for real-time monitoring.
-- **Invert Screen Colors**: Toggle screen color inversion.
+- **Invert Screen Colors**: Toggle to reverse screen colors.
+Useful for addressing compatibility issues with certain devices.
 - **Flip Screen**: Flip the screen orientation.

 #### PRINTERS

-- **Unlink Printer**: Disconnect the printer from the touch screen.
+- **Unlink Printer**: Disconnect the current printer from the touch screen.
+This allows you to switch between different printers seamlessly.
-- **Clear Access Code Cache**: Remove cached printer access codes.
+- **Clear Access Code Cache**: Erases stored printer serial numbers and access codes.
+Requires reestablishing printer pair connections.

 #### XTOUCH

 - **AUX FAN**: Enable the auxiliary fan for printers that initially lack it.
 - **CHAMBER Temp**: Enable chamber temperature monitoring for printers without it.
 - **OTA Update**: Enable OTA upgrades for firmware updates.

-Certainly, here's the updated explanation for the "OTA Update Procedure" section in your README.md file:

 ## OTA Update Procedure